 Backpacking

 On this program, we meet people from different cultures, with diverse backgrounds and areas of expertise.
-We meet decision-makers and visit organizations working with aid and human rights.
-At the same time, we challenge and develop ourselves and each other.
+Among other things, you will get to know organisations working in areas such as aid and human rights.

 An unforgettable journey